neeraja1504/neeraja1504.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Neeraja Kirtane.
 I am an incoming MSCS student at the University of Illinois Urbana Champaign.
-Previously I was Post Baccalaureate fellow at RBCDSAI, IITM Chennai.
+I am currently working with Prof. Hao Peng.Previously I was Post Baccalaureate fellow at RBCDSAI, IITM Chennai.
 I completed my undergraduate studies in Computer Science and Engineering from Manipal Institute of Technology in Manipal, Karnataka, India.
 <br>

 My research interests lie in NLP and Graph Deep Learning.
 I am specifically interested in Fairness in NLP as well working on low resource and gendered languages in NLP.
 I believe in socially aware and ethically responsible AI systems.